FSU Community Supervisor Resources

 - In order to be cleared to supervise a FSU student, the ASHA system must state that you HAVE MET the supervision requirement.

-- VERIFY ASHA SUPERVISION REQUIREMENT: Enter a valid ASHA Account Number and First Name or search by an individual's name and location to verify the status of an individual's Certificate of Clinical Competence in Audiology (CCC-A) or Speech-Language Pathology (CCC-SLP), and Ethics History.
+- VERIFY ASHA SUPERVISION REQUIREMENT: (This will link you to the site.)
+Enter a valid ASHA Account Number and First Name or search by an individual's name and location to verify the status of an individual's Certificate of Clinical Competence in Audiology (CCC-A) or Speech-Language Pathology (CCC-SLP), and Ethics History.
 Verification of Certified Assistants status in Audiology (C-AA) and Speech-Language Pathology (C-SLPA), including Ethics History, can also be accessed via this search.

 - IF you have not met the requirement, we will provide a free option & a low-cost option for you.
-These are not the only options, just a few suggestions.
+This is not the only option, just a suggestion:

 - It is preferential that those who are considered for field supervision be a full-time staff member (minimum of 30 hours per week) of an approved facility.